ElianCordoba/softwareontheroad/src/content/2019-03-01-s3-direct-browser-upload.md

 There are several ways to upload files to a private AWS S3 bucket directly from browser, and can be challenging and confusing, but with a little effort, you will have a huge improvement in your performance.

-In my case the performance upgrade was about 200% thanks to the AWS S3 Transfer Acceleration endpoint
+In my case the performance upgrade was about 200% thanks to the AWS S3 Transfer Acceleration endpoint.

 <img src="https://media.amazonwebservices.com/blog/2016/s3_ta_speed_compare_2.png" alt="AWS S3 Transfer Acceleration Performance">